Tallassee Mount Vernon Theatre

 1 person favorited this theater

 As of October 2009, The Mount Vernon Theater has been undergoing restoration/rehabilitation, including preventative roof repairs, basic rewiring (for preconstruction), and general cleanup for better understanding of what will be needed for repairs and upgrades, etc. An architectural study is underway to determine the scope of work needed to bring the theatre into compliance with all safety & building codes, with great care being taken to protect the building’s original aesthetic and historic record.
+It was reopened January 17, 2018.

 From the original set of blueprints, the architectural firm was, Robert and Company architects and engineers of Atlanta, GA., with a J.W.
 Armstead listed as the ‘in charge of’ person.
 The blueprints are dated 4-27-1935.
 In the detail section for the cut stone, J.S.
 Reed Stone Company of Birmingham, AL and Georgia Marble Works of Montgomery, AL are noted.
 Ingalls Iron Works, Tallassee, AL is noted on a structural iron work detail.